Pylons/pyramid/docs/glossary.rst

    URL dispatch
-     An alternative to :term:`traversal` as a mechanism for locating a :term:`context` for a :term:`view`.
+     An alternative to :term:`traversal` as a mechanism for locating a :term:`context` resource for a :term:`view`.
 When you use a :term:`route` in your :app:`Pyramid` application via a :term:`route configuration`, you are using URL dispatch.
 See the :ref:`urldispatch_chapter` for more information.

    context
-     An object in the system that is found during :term:`traversal` or :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`resource` object that is part of a resource tree;
+     An resource in the resource tree that is found during :term:`traversal` or :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`resource` object that is part of a resource tree;
      if it's found via :term:`URL dispatch`, it's a object manufactured on behalf of the route's "factory".
-A context becomes the subject of a :term:`view`, and typically has security information attached to it.
-     See the :ref:`traversal_chapter` chapter and the
-     :ref:`urldispatch_chapter` chapter for more information about how a URL is resolved to a context.
+A context resource becomes the subject of a :term:`view`, and often has security information attached to it.
+See the :ref:`traversal_chapter` chapter and the :ref:`urldispatch_chapter` chapter for more information about how a URL is resolved to a context resource.

    application registry
      A registry of configuration information consulted by